 Mr Longjohn was eager to use the new word but had been told to wait due to strict Government laws preventing premature use of new words.
 A spokesperson from the New Words Department explained: "The word must be released into society in a controlled manner to ensure public safety and prevent mass panic.
 Any deviation from the recommended course of action may result in the total annihilation of all life forms on this planet.
 However, I stress the word 'may' in this instance."

 The New Words Department have announced that the new word will be revealed to the public next month after the relevant background checks and safety procedures are completed.
 The official unveiling ceremony will be held at the We Are All Badgers office and will be hosted by special celebrity guest and fellow word-user Peter Andre.
-The singer, famous throughout the world after marrying a pair of giant breasts, tells us he's used over a hundred different words in his lifetime and is looking forward to the challenge of learning another one.
+The singer, famous throughout the world after marrying a pair of giant breasts, tells us he's used hundreds of different words in his lifetime and is looking forward to the challenge of learning another one.